Synchronization and Cache Control

 Image layout transitions interact with memory aliasing.

 Layout transitions that are performed via image memory barriers execute in their entirety in submission order, relative to other image layout transitions submitted to the same queue, including those performed by render passes.
-In effect there is an implicit execution dependency from each such layout transition to all layout transitions previously submitted to the same queue.
+This ordering of image layout transitions only applies if the implementation performs actual read/write operations during the transition.
+An application must not rely on ordering of image layout transitions to influence ordering of other commands.

 The image layout of each image subresource of a depth/stencil image created